 Employees may be evaluated at any time, and shall generally be evaluated at least at those intervals indicated below.
-However, the Authority does not contract or guarantee to provide an evaluation at any specific interval and reserves the right to issue disciplinary action engage in performance improvement plans before or after an evaluation.
+However, the Authority does not contract or guarantee to provide an evaluation at any specific interval and reserves the right to engage in performance improvement plans before or after an evaluation.

-- 1. Probationary Employees shall usually have their performances evaluated prior to the end of 520 hours (3 months) of active paid service hours, again at 1,040 hours (6 months).
+1. Probationary Employees shall usually have their performances evaluated prior to the end of 1,040 hours (6 months).
 The final probationary evaluation shall be performed by the direct Supervisor and reviewed by Department Head prior to the end of the established probationary period, whether that be 2080 hours (one year) or longer as defined in Section III.D.
-For probationary employees "service hours" means hours actually worked in the position, excluding overtime hours, and does not include hours on paid or unpaid leave, jury duty or other non-work activities. - 2.
-Regular employees shall usually be evaluated according to the following schedules.
-Upon promotion or promotional reclassification, an employee shall serve a new probationary period in that classification and shall be evaluated within 520 service hours (3 months) and again within 1,040 hours (6 months) of the promotion or reclassification, and annually thereafter.
+For probationary employees "service hours" means hours actually worked in the position, excluding overtime hours, and does not include hours on paid or unpaid leave, jury duty or other non-work activities.

+2. Regular employees shall usually be evaluated according to the following schedules.
+Upon promotion or promotional reclassification, an employee shall serve a new probationary period in that classification and shall be evaluated within 1,040 hours (6 months) of the promotion or reclassification, and annually thereafter.